A6700/Sentiment-Classification-and-Evaluation-of-Product-Reviews-from-Amazon/README.md

 # Sentiment-Classification-and-Evaluation-of-Product-Reviews-from-Amazon
-This system is build upon 36547 reviews from Amazon with labeled sentiments ("positive" for 4 or 5 stars and "negative" for 1 or 2 stars) and aims to conduct sentiment classification of the reviews.
+This system is build upon 36547 reviews from Amazon with labeled sentiments (*positive* for 4 or 5 stars and *negative* for 1 or 2 stars) and aims to conduct sentiment classification of the reviews.
 The procedures consist of data preprocessing (including tokenization and an optional lemmaization section of irregular verbs to experiment with), building the baseline model and the classifier, and evaluations of the classifier.

 # Content
 1. Data preprocessing.